Monday, September 8, 2025

 rode past this on the way in, interesting to see up close instead of a fleeting view from the thruway while going 70mph

-Here's some cool barge and canal stuff
+Here's some cool barge and canal stuff after leaving Utica

 one last thing.
 7:30 p.m. relaxing after getting laundry done and showering.

-i love this stupid little chair.
 Very comfortable, and the piece of coroplast/signboard just big enough for the folding keyboard to make a desk has held up well.

-Weirdly sitting in this chair is far more comfortable for my butt than a hard bench or picnic tabet.
+Weirdly sitting in this chair is far more comfortable for my butt than a hard bench or picnic table.
 Taking care of your butt when bike touring is super important. well worth the 2.25 lbs and extra wind drag. if i ever go cross country i'm bringing it or something similar. too old to rough it.

 pretty much used all my gear on this trip, except for repair stuff for the bike (touch wood it won't be needed)